jankampherbeek/EnigmaSuite/Enigma/documentation/User Manual Enigma Research - 0.1.md

 Before you can define a new project, you already must have imported a dataset.
 To define a new project use the menu **Research Projects - Add new project** or the button **New**.
 A project needs to have access to one data set.
 If you want to use multiple data sets you will need to define multiple projects.

-You can start research on an existing project by select the project in the list and clicking the button **Open**.
+You can start research on an existing project by selecting the project in the list and clicking the button **Open**.
 A new screen will appear that will ask you to select a method to perform a test.

 <!-- html-help-end [projectoverview] -->